Putting People First

 West Suffolk Clinical Commissioning Group in partnership with Primary Care, West Suffolk NHS Foundation Trust and St Nicholas Hospice Care.

-The Care Homes Team supports 47 care homes across west Suffolk, both residential and nursing, to reduce avoidable admissions into hospital.
+The Care Homes Team supports care homes across East and West Suffolk, both residential and nursing.
 They work with care home staff to provide information and advice about long-term conditions, including palliative care and dementia as well as all stages of general geriatric development.
 Support is also provided to GP practices and West Suffolk NHS Foundation Trust to encourage a closer working relationship with care homes and their residents.

 Oral Nutritional Supplements (ONS)